obsidiansystems/obelisk/lib/route/docs/introduction.md

 When it comes to how that route will present itself to the user in the address bar, it will be our main page and at the root of all things so it must be `/`.

-The routes for a Obelisk application often live `Common.Route` and nearby modules.
+The routes for a Obelisk application often live in `Common.Route` and nearby modules.
 We will follow this convention and create our type there:

 ```haskell